Northern Italy vs Southern Italy – Build YOUR Dream Holiday

 Italy is rich in landmarks and has a myriad of museums from north to south, but they widely differ because they are connected to the local culture, lifestyle, and history.

-In North Italy, you can expect scattered castles in the middle of nowhere like Castel Thun near Trento, historic villas, and stunning gardens.
-South Italy is more largely populated with archaeological ruins.
+In Northern Italy, you can expect scattered castles in the middle of nowhere like Castel Thun near Trento, historic villas, and stunning gardens.
+Southern Italy is more largely populated with archaeological ruins.

-When it comes to royal palaces, you can find them in both Southern and Northern but maybe in the south a bit more because there are many from before the Italian unification while in the north, those are mainly in Turin.
+When it comes to royal palaces, you can find them pretty much everywhere, but maybe in the south a bit more because there are many belonging to former kingdoms from before the Italian unification while in the north, those are mainly in Turin.

 Wealth